J-Soft/BeBot/ReadMe.txt

 instead of putting it directly into the modules or core directories.
 This is because if a 3rd party module has got the same name as a standard module or a module with that name is added later it will be over-written if you upgrade the bot.
-Modules in the ‘custom’ directory are never touched by installing upgrades to BeBot.
+Modules in the "custom" directory are never touched by installing upgrades to BeBot.

 INSTALLING MYSQL ON WINDOWS
 ===========================

-First, you’ll need MySQL.
+First, you"ll need MySQL.
 Download the Windows Essentials package from MySQL.com.
 This is a MSI based installer.
-If it doesn’t work for you, go to Microsoft Update to install the latest Windows Installer.
+If it doesn"t work for you, go to Microsoft Update to install the latest Windows Installer.

 The installer is simple.